finnmayhew/The-Revelation-Mission/World/Poseidon.md

 - The Gliss / Poseidon's sun is a "Plane of Water vortex"
   - Mostly useful for me
 - The "Darkened Depths" (Plane of Ooze / Swamp of Oblivion) before the Underdark
-  - This is a place the marids cannot go, but the shabah can — so the revelers may have to be guided by shabah
+  - This is a place the Marids cannot go, but the Shabah can — so the revelers may have to be guided by Shabah
 - Towards the Plane of (Ice, Salt, Steam), water becomes (cold, brackish, hot)
-- The "Citadel of Ten Thousand Pearls" ("the Citadel" for short) is the colony (coral citystate) the revelers find
+- The "Citadel of Ten Thousand Pearls" ("the Citadel" for short) is the colony (coral city-state) the revelers find
   - Designed around a series of natural currents
   - Several dozen miles wide
   - Domed, curved buildings (more like shells than domes, spirally rather than spherical)
   - Big glowing pearls light the city
-- People: Marids, "shabah" (water elementals) (what about sahuagin, triton, merfolk, and locathah? — maybe those are from Hestia)
+- People: Marids, "Shabah" (water elementals) (what about sahuagin, triton, merfolk, and locathah? — maybe those are from Hestia)
-  - Marids and shabah live almost parallel to each other
+  - Marids and Shabah live almost parallel to each other
   - They are fundamentally very different, and do not share a language or most biological needs
   - The party will initially interface with the Marid part of the colony
-- Creatures/monsters: Mephits (ice and steam, closer to respective planes), "safarat" (sea hags), aboleths
+- Creatures/monsters: Mephits (ice and steam, closer to respective planes), "Safarat" (sea hags), Aboleths
   - Mephits are very rare near the Citadel, not a big deal
-  - Safarat are dangerous because they disguise themselves as marids and sneak into the Citadel and then attack people
+  - Safarat are dangerous because they disguise themselves as Marids and sneak into the Citadel and then attack people
     - Unknown what they want or how intelligent they are
   - Aboleths are very rare, like dragons
-    - Not mythical, but most marids have never seen one
+    - Not mythical, but most Marids have never seen one
   - General big fish also exist, closer to the Darkened Depths (which has less gravity)
 - "red tides" are currents that carry parasites
 - "burn water" are acidic patches of water